kgisl/project-ideas/ssaChallenge/59second.md

 >![Bagchi](http://www.thehindu.com/multimedia/dynamic/00228/2010030753530601_228008e.jpg)

 > 00:39 May 10, 2016 - @aravssa  @ddrdushy The 59second video is more than just a **skill** exercise; if done in the proper spirit, it will help learners to develop **clarity** and **conviction** in what they want to accomplish *outside* the classroom.
-Once there is clarity, we can step in to provide the necessary help and guidance, and eventually strengthen the learner's conviction.
+Once there is clarity, we can step in to provide the necessary help and guidance, and hopefully strengthen the learner's conviction.

 The following are some broad guidelines on how to script and record a **59-second** video about yourself.
 Prepare your script and place it in this [directory](/59scripts).
 If you need help improving it, request help from @aravssa at the https://gitter.im/kgisl/ssa gitter room.
 Please provide your feedback or additional suggestions on the HTML and print-ready version of this document at http://j.mp/59second